LlewBach/cydymiaith/README.md

 US1 - "As a visitor to the website, I want to know what the website does, so that I can decide if it would be useful to me'.

+AC1 - "A user must be able to identify the website's name and understand its purpose on the first visit."

 US2 - "As a potential user, I want the interface to be intuitive and easy to use."

+AC2 - "A user should be able to understand how to navigate and interact with the website.

 US3 - "As an unregistered user, I want to be able to view content on the site to get a sense of what I could gain from registering".

+AC3 - "An unregistered user should be able to see all posts and their comments.

 US4 - "As an unregistered user, I want to be able to register an account to which I can log in and enjoy all the features available."

+AC4 - "An unregistered user should be able to register an account and log in/out.

 US5 - "As a logged in user, I want to be able to make, edit and delete my own posts as well as my comments on the posts of others.

+AC5 - "A logged in user should be able to be able to make, edit and delete their own posts, as well as make, edit and delete their comments on any post.

 US6 - "As a mobile user, I want to be able to interact with the site with the same degree of functionality via a responsive design."

+AC6 - "A user should be able to use the site on mobile devices.

 US1 - "As a Welsh language tutor, I want to be able to communicate with my class."